ITISFoundation/osparc-lab/docs/d1.1-techreview/methodology.md

 - **Productivity**: we believe that productivity can be achieved with the combination of a suitable framework (e.g. complete, easy-to-use, and sustainable), the effectiveness reusing existing functionality and the previous experience of the team on a specific technology.
 For that reason, the pre-selection should incorporate options that combine both novel as well as already established programming paradigms (e.g. languages, design-patterns or even specific frameworks).

-## Review
+## Review process

 After the pre-selection of technologies, the review adopts a more practical approach.
-Every group of technologies are evaluated implementing a s

-implements demos
-resembles a practical case necessary for the framework.
-For instance, the front-end  .

-TODO

-## Recommendations
-TODO: part 3. recommendations: which remain and why (e.g. under given circumstances) and which are discarded For third party
+Every group of technologies are tested within a given context defined in a user story.
+This approach is adopted gradually from more simple to more realistic scenarios, resulting collection of demos that are [published the project repository](https://github.com/ITISFoundation/osparc-lab/tree/master/demos).
+Among all demos, there are three [prototypes](parts/demos.md) that combines different technologies within the full-stack and covers realistic scenarios expected in the final platform.
+The specifics of each review are documented in place, next to its correspond demo.
+Nonetheless, for the sake of clarity we provide a summarize version together with the final recommendations in the [results](results.md) section.